germany insider facts

 Events in Hanau Germany

 Soak up the mystery and fairy tales of your childhood.
 Step back into the time when whiches, princesses and heroes were part of your real world.
-Children and adults love the magic atmoshere of the fairy tales.

 The festival takes place in the amphitheatre in the park of Schloss Philippsruhe.
 Thanks to the covered theatre you don't need to worry about rain or sunshine.

-Tickets cost from €9 to €20 depending on the play, seat and whether or not you book in advance.
-The 2010 festival season begins on 21st May and ends on 25th July.
+Tickets cost from €13.00 to €23.50 depending on the play, seat and whether or not you book in advance.

-The farmers market on the market place is held twice a week, on Wednesdays and Saturdays.
-With more than 100 stalls it is one of the largest in Hesse.
-The market offers fruits, vegetables, honey, flowers, bread, meat and sausages, cheese, and much more.
-Especially in spring and summer the colours of flowers and fruits are a feast for the eyes.
+• The farmers market on the market place is held twice a week, on Wednesdays and Saturdays.
+With more than 100 stalls it is one of the largest in Hessen.
+And the Brothers Grimm on their monument are always watching what's going on!

 hanau germany christmas market

-How to get to Hanau Germany?
+How to get to Hanau?

 InterCityExpress trains from Berlin, Munich and other German cities stop frequently in Hanau, so getting here by train is quite easy.
-If you are travelling around Germany on a German railpass, don't miss to stop in my home town for a visit :).

 The Hanauer bus company is member of the RMV, the Rhein-Main-Verkehrsverbund.
 So if you buy a single train ticket from say Frankfurt to Hanau, you can use the bus from the train station in Hanau to the city with the same ticket.

-If you plan a sightseeing tour in Hanau all day, it is a good idea to get a day ticket for €3.70 which is valid all day for buses in Hanau and to the suburbs.
+If you plan a sightseeing tour in Hanau all day, it is a good idea to get a day ticket which is valid all day for buses in Hanau and to the suburbs.

 Want to visit Frankfurt and its attractions from Hanau?
 You can take regional trains from Hanau to Frankfurt Hauptbahnhof, or the S-Bahn which stops at several points within Frankfurt.